saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

 virt-clone -o ora01 -n ora02  --file /data2/virtpool/ora02/ora02.qcow2 --file  /data2/virtpool/ora02/ora02-disk2.qcow2
 ```

 start ora02, get into the VM and change the IP by editing the file /etc/sysconfig/network-scripts/ifcfg-eth0.
-Also change the hostname with the hostnamectl command.
+Change also the HWADDR field.
+Change also the hostname with the hostnamectl command.

+## configure both servers via ansible

 My ansible role oracle-grid is in my github project ansible, so the project must be cloned and a playbook must be created that includes the role oracle-grid